This page deals with going beyond the Bonder with horses.

 What I do is help people establish a strong mental connection with their horse and how to use that connection to accomplish whatever they want to with it, providing it's something the horse is capable of doing.

 The first step is the Bonder (send any email to my autoresponder Bonder@MarvWalker.com for a free copy).
 The bonder is so remarkable that people tend to get locked in on that.
 The results it produces when done properly are such that folks are satisfied with that and seldom go much beyond it.

 I have long ago lost count of the number of folks who have emailed me telling me how they overcame problems with horses that had them at their wits end and credited the bonder for it.
 If the bonder is all that folks need from me, there is something to be said for that.

 But there is also operating in the compliant attitude the bonder sets up.
 Kind of like operating on a higher plateau.
 I don't do a lot of Spanish Walk work (none in fact) but I can show anyone who does do it how to get much more cooperation from the horse by communicating with it better.
 I show people how to more readily locate and get past the physical and mental blocks.
-My partner in my other businesses sometimes goes with me to work at the clinics and she is a Dressage Queen and she handles the half-pass, shoulder in and stuff.
-I handle the book on down the trail, speed event type stuff.

 The horses are more a hobby than anything else.
 While I will do clinics for folks who want to set them up and I on rare occasions do them myself close to home, I rely on what folks want me to do.